jmclip/MACSS-40550-ABM/1_Intro/week1_slides.md

 ---

 # Conway's Game of Life
-[This canonical model](https://conwaylife.com/) is a great jumping-off point: it starts with a grid of cells that can be alive or dead.
+[This canonical model](https://conwaylife.com/) is a great *jumping*-off point: it starts with a grid of cells that can be alive or dead.
 The model (game) allows us to find patterns that emerge from a set of simple starting rules.

 ![25%](/Users/jeanclipperton/Library/CloudStorage/Box-Box/ABM_course/images/conway.png)